A different approach to buyer persona creation

 We’ve repeated the word content 10 times before even getting to this step.
 That’s a lot.
 But, obviously, it’s important.

-By now, you found out your buyer persona’s specific traits, hobbies, reading habits and FAQs.
-All of these can help you figure out what topics your clients are interested in and you should write about.
+By now, you found out your buyer persona’s specific traits, hobbies, reading habits, and FAQs.
+All of these can help you figure out what topics your clients are interested in and what you should write about.

 For instance, if our product is a health-related smartwatch, we won’t talk about politics.
 Even though we found out David is interested in this topic.
 We will rather talk about the health benefits of camping.
 This relates to our business, but also his love for going on holidays with his family.